 Use Cases

 More advanced capabilities are found in ETL (Extract, Transform, Load) and data integration tools.
-These solutions apply validation policies and constraints during the process of extracting data from a source, transforming it as needed, and loading it into a target system.
+These solutions apply validation policies and constraints while extracting data from a source, transforming it as needed, and loading it into a target system.
 By integrating data validation into the ETL workflow, these tools help ensure data integrity and quality throughout the integration process.

 What are the Benefits of Data Validation?